Frequently asked questions

 Do I need to bring sleeping bags, buckets, etc?

 No, our retreats include everything you need, apart from your personal items.
-We do recommend a flashlight/headlamp and rubber boots.

 What days are the ayahuasca ceremonies?

 What happens at the end of the ceremony?